rocket-meals/RocketMealsDocumentation/doc/source/vocabulary.rst

     nvml_mem_clock #use NVML to set memory clock

-There are also a number of names that Rocket Meals uses for reporting benchmarking results.
+There are also a number of names that Kernel Tuner uses for reporting benchmarking results.
 Because these are reported along with the tunable parameters, it is generally a good idea to not use these names for any tunable parameters.

 .. code-block:: python

     time* #reserved for time measurements

-    # Information that can be observed using RocketMealsDocumentation.nvml.NVMLObserver:
+    # Information that can be observed using kernel_tuner.nvml.NVMLObserver:
     nvml_energy
     nvml_power
     power_readings